Trump pushes back on reports US will remove China tariffs

 Still, the tariffs have hurt both countries' economies.
 China's growth slowed to an annual rate of 6% last month, a healthy pace for more advanced economies but China's slowest in three decades.

 In the United States, businesses are dealing with the tariffs' higher costs and are uncertain about their international supply chains.
-They have responded by cutting their investment spending in new plants and equipment.
-That's helped lower U.S. economic growth to 1.9% at an annual rate in the July-September quarter from 3.1% in the first three months of this year.
+They have responded by cutting their investment spending in new plants and equipment for two straight quarters.
+That's lowered U.S. economic growth to 1.9% at an annual rate in the July-September quarter from 3.1% in the first three months of this year.

 A report released Wednesday by a trade group opposed to the duties found that Americans paid $7.1 billion in tariffs in September, a record high for a single month.